bitsnaps/vue3-real-world/README.md

 This is a static web app built with vue3, example from VueMastery.
 P.S.
 This app uses Client-Side routing using History Mode turned on, so you'll need to configure your server in order to redirect all routes to `index.html`.

+## Hosting as a static app
+You can host this app as a static web pages on Netlify or Vercel or Render, all you need to do is to configure the server to handle redirect all routes to `index.html` page.
+In [Netlify](https://docs.netlify.com/routing/redirects/rewrites-proxies/#history-pushstate-and-single-page-apps) you'll need to created and configure this file: `public/_redirects` to do that.

 ## Project setup
 ```
 npm install